VeryPrivateName/find-a-user/README.md

 # About

-App for finding Github Users
+React App for finding Github Users